 In 2014, Art Basel and Kickstarter partnered to catalyze much-needed support for outstanding non-commercial art projects worldwide.
-This initiative presents jury-selected art projects to a massive group of potential benefactors, which include Art Basel’s audience and the vibrant Kickstarter community, who have pledged over $2.8 billion to creative projects.
+This initiative presents jury-selected art projects to a massive group of potential benefactors, which include Art Basel’s audience and the vibrant Kickstarter community, who have already pledged over $1.5 million to the selected creative projects.

 The Crowdfunding Initiative is a unique platform for non-profit visual arts projects to share their stories, generate contributions, and reach out to new audiences for support at a time when public funding for the arts has been dwindling.

 An art museum and a hub for art and Jewish culture for people of all backgrounds.
 They are giving away 40,000 artworks as part of the 'Take Me (I’m Yours)' exhibition, which allows visitors to interact with, touch and take home works of art by 40 contemporary artists.

 A non-profit public arts organization committed to working with artists on the dialogues, debates and dreams of our time.
 With Pedro Reyes’ Doomocracy, Creative Time converts the power of the artist’s ideas into work that inspires social change and stimulates public dialogue on timely issues.

 A multidisciplinary non-profit organization with a mission to reactivate Rome's Tiber River.
 Internationally acclaimed artist William Kentridge creates a multidisciplinary cultural project for Tevereterno called Triumphs and Laments: A Project for Rome.
 The 550–meter frieze along the banks of the river tells the history of the Eternal City and is open to the public.